nic-bertino/beets-onetagger/README.md

 Replace `path/to/onetagger-cli` with the actual path to your OneTagger CLI executable, and `path/to/onetagger/config.json` with the path to your OneTagger configuration file.

 Both executable and config settings are required for the plugin to function correctly.

-## Usage
-Once installed and configured, the plugin will automatically run OneTagger on newly imported music files.
-No additional steps are required during normal usage.
+You can test OneTagger's CLI separately from beets to ensure it's configured correctly.

-## Logging
+## Example workflow

-The plugin logs its activities, including successful processing and any errors encountered.
-Check your Beets log file for details on OneTagger operations.
+beets import -> write discogs style/genre via onetagger -> dj software

+beets is my primary organizer and metadata manager for vinyl rips.
+When DJing, I use smart crates in Serato/Engine/Rekordbox, which read the metadata and can create crates based on metadata conditions.
+These conditions might include:
+* Genres ("Funk/Soul")
+* Year (1979-1982, 2015-present, 2024)
+* Style ("Disco", "Soul", "Boogie")
+* BPM (Under 100BPM, over 130BPM)

+Discogs has the _most consistent_ genre and style information.
+I append both to the Genre tag.